tonytw1/whakaoko/README.md

 #### /twitter/authorise

-Initiate linking of an Twitter account by redirecting to the Twitter authorise url.
+Initiate linking of a Twitter account by redirecting to the Twitter authorise url.

 # Setup